 I pretty much lost my mind when I received Scotty’s Personalized Custom Artist Collar in the mail.
 It was SO COOL and PERFECT for him.
 His name is printed in a graphic, along with some mountains, all around the collar.
 It’s not embroidered on like I expected; it’s actually part of the woven fabric.

-The colors are brilliant and bright, and despite almost a month of use, have shown absolutely zero fading or wear.
-The material is silky and soft, which doesn’t stick or get covered in hair in Scotty’s husky-like, super-thick undercoat.
+The colors are brilliant and bright, and despite over a year of use, the collar has shown absolutely zero fading or wear.
+The material is silky and soft, which didn’t stick or get covered in hair – even with Scotty’s husky-like, super-thick undercoat.

 Stunt Puppy is known for their Everyday Collar, which is the same style as the Custom Artist Collar.
 It’s made of a soft, nylon webbing, with the same extra-strong stitching used in climbing harnesses and heavy-duty buckles.
 It’s a beefy, tough collar that would hold up to big doggy adventures for his/her lifetime.